derekbarber/derekbarber.ca/source/resume/index.markdown

 ## Work Experience

+### <a href="https://leadwithpurpose.com" target="_blank">Lead with Purpose</a>, Senior Software Engineer
+*April 2015 - Present*

+Lead with Purpose helps businesses to create an engaged team of people that are on the same page.
+I am the lead developer on their software platform which is a large and complex Rails application that also exposes an API to the front-end which has been built with a combination of JavaScript and Svelte.

+I also build native mobile apps for iOS and Android in Flutter.
+These apps consume the Rails API and provide Lead with Purpose users with a customized mobile experience.

 ### <a href="https://glasscanvas.io" target="_blank">Glass Canvas</a>, Software Developer
-*March 2017 - Present*
+*March 2017 - March 2018*

 My role at Glass Canvas has primarily involved the continued development and customization of their custom CMS platform, a Ruby on Rails application built with the Refinery extension.
 In addition to the Rails work I have also written JavaScript and React code and been involved with ElasticSearch integration.

-### <a href="https://leadwithpurpose.com" target="_blank">Lead with Purpose</a>, Software Developer
-*April 2015 - Present*

-Lead with Purpose helps businesses to create an engaged team of people that are on the same page.
-I have worked on their software platform which is a large and complex Rails application that also exposes an API to the front-end which has been built with a combination of vanilla JavaScript and React.

 ### <a href="https://www.providechat.com" target="_blank">Provide Chat</a>, Co-founder / Software Developer
-*January 2009 - Present*
+*January 2009 - 2017*

 I designed and built the Provide Chat web-based application using a combination of Ruby on Rails and JavaScript (both vanilla JS, Node and React).
 Provide Chat